 Financial Criteria: All for-profit companies should incorporate financial benefit into the scoring model such as net present value (NPV), return on investment (ROI), payback, earnings before interest and taxes (EBIT), etc.

 Risk Criteria: Finally, a good scoring model takes into account the risk factors of the project.
-These are not individual projects risks, but a measure of the “riskiness” of the project.
+These are not individual project risks, but a measure of the “riskiness” of the project.
 Just like a stock portfolio, each investment carries a different level of risk.
 Remember, if you could only choose one of two investments that each have the same return, you will always go with the least risky option.

 Step 2 – Prioritize the Criteria

 The second step is to prioritize the criteria from step 1.
-This is best done using pair-wise evaluations, a simple method of comparing two criteria against each other (also known as the Analytic Hierarchy Process, or AHP).
+This is best done using pairwise evaluations, a simple method of comparing two criteria against each other (also known as the Analytic Hierarchy Process, or AHP).
 This is easily accomplished in one on one sessions with each decision maker.
 This evaluation is perhaps the most important step in the entire process because it will not only determine the weighting of your scoring model, but even more it will test and ultimately align the governance team’s understanding of the organizational strategies.
 For example, when evaluating strategic criteria, the governance team will be asked to compare strategic objective 1 against strategy objective 2.
 On paper, everyone probably understands why each strategic objective is important but has probably not considered the relative importance of one strategic objective compared to another.
 Using AHP will force each person to really consider whether the two strategic objectives are equally important or whether one is truly more important than another (when making comparisons using AHP, a criterion can be equal to, twice as important, three times as important, four times as important, etc. to the other criterion).
 In the example below, Decision Maker #1 believes that strategic objective #1 is three times more important than strategic objective #2.

 Step 3 – Review and Validate

 The third step is to review the evaluations as a team.
 This exercise really highlights what is most important to each member of the governance team and affords a way for the governance team to have a common understanding of value.
 It is necessary to highlight where the biggest gaps are between the members of the governance team and discuss why each person holds their view.
 In this discussion, no one’s evaluation is right or wrong, but in the discussions as a governance team new information may come to light that helps everyone align to a common understanding of each strategic objective, financial criteria, and risk criteria.
-Based on experience, the strategic alignment discussion is of critical importance and can surface divergent views that would never have come to light without the pair-wise exercise.
+Based on experience, the strategic alignment discussion is of critical importance and can surface divergent views that would never have come to light without the pairwise exercise.
 Without going through this exercise, it is impossible to determine if the scoring model truly represents the governance team’s understanding of value.

 An example of a single comparison is shown below.
 In this example Decision Makers 1 and 2 believe that the first strategic objective is three times as important as the second objective.
 However, Decision Makers 3 and 4 believe that the second objective is four times and two times as important respectively.
 This governance team needs to come back together to discuss the discrepancies.
 The true benefit of this exercise is in the discussion that helps align the team to a common view of strategic value.

 WARNING: It is tempting to skip these steps by arbitrarily picking scoring weights in order to quickly score and prioritize projects.
-One large company wasted hours in weekly steering committee meeting debating the weighting of each criterion.
+One large company wasted hours in a weekly steering committee meeting debating the weighting of each criterion.
 In the end, the excessive discussion wore down the committee; it did not produce the right discussion.
-Rather, focus on the relative value of each criterion compared to other criteria; the weighting will be a mathematical output of the pair-wise comparisons.
+Rather, focus on the relative value of each criterion compared to other criteria; the weighting will be a mathematical output of the pairwise comparisons.
 Additionally, if the governance team does not share a common understanding of value, the benefits of going through any prioritization exercise are greatly diminished and can cause more churn in the long-run.
 Based on experience with Fortune 500 companies, the pair-wise discussions are not only more effective but also more efficient (a single person can complete their evaluations in 15 minutes).
 The benefit is in the discussion among the governance team members to align on the criteria for evaluating project value.

 By this point, the result of prioritizing the criteria is: